 We believe serious diseases deserveserious attention

-Cytokinetics was founded by pioneers in the field of muscle biology.
+Cytokinetics was founded in 1998 by pioneers in the field of muscle biology.
 Over the years, our company has developed an unparalleled expertise, keeping it at the forefront of drug discovery and development for diseases impacting muscle performance.
 Muscle plays a critical role in everyday physical functionality, including proper circulation, movement, and even the ability to breathe.
 As a result, conditions or syndromes that lead to dysfunction of muscle have serious consequences on survival and well-being.